ConservationMetrics/gc-scripts-hub/CONTRIBUTING.md

 * **stable**: tests should be deterministic and fully repeatable.
 * **fast**: no sleeps, no time-based tests.

-## CircleCI
+## GitHub Actions

-All tests in the repo should be executed by CircleCI (see `.circleci/config.yml`) automatically upon push to any branch.
-(This can be disabled on a per-commit basis by appending a **`[ci skip]`** line to the commit message.)
+All tests in the repo are executed by GitHub Actions (see `.github/workflows/tests.yml`) automatically upon push to any branch.

-Do not merge branches if CircleCI is not green.
+Do not merge branches if GitHub Actions is not green.

 # Coding & Documentation Style